Eskuero/nino/README.md

 syncall --fetch=n --force=Shelter
 ```
 Would force building of the Shelter project without fetching changes on any project.

+Supported sync methods are custom scripts named "fetch-syncall", git and hg.
+They are automatically detected and fall back to the next in that order.

+The custom script should be able to handle a few command line arguments as explained below:

+- lastdate: Print via stdout the age of the last time the project was updated
+- diff: Print via stdout local changes that are not committed
+- clean: Undo all the local-not-committed changes
+- pull: Retrieve all the new changes from the remote repository (Must print via stdout "Already up-date" if no changes are downloaded)
+- update: Apply all the new changes to the local copy (this may be implemented inside pull too)
+- apply: Read via stdin the local changes that were reported by diff and try to apply them again against the local copy

 ### Building
 If you want to not only the sync the source code but also to compile the app when new changes are detected during the current syncing interation you must use it like this: